Causes and Consequences of Teeth Grinding

 A treatment plan that suits you can be drawn out by your dentist.
 That will depend if your teeth grinding is muscular, joint-related, or a combination of both.
 These options are designed to give protection to your teeth and stop the escalation of the grinding.

 There are several options for treating bruxism.
 Facial massages can help.
 A customized mouthguard worn at night can be helpful in preventing the contact of opposing teeth.
 Some get Botox injections to to relax the muscles around the jaw and provide relief.
 Depending on the severity of your symptoms and the budget, you can avail of the one most suited to your condition.
 The thing is to take action as soon as possible to avoid the consequences of of bruxism.
 Otherwise, there will be more grinding and, hence, more treatment.

 Consulting About Bruxism in Bellevue

 Do not ignore your teeth grinding and see us as soon as you are aware.
-Know that your dentist in Bellevue can help you overcome this condition and prevent it from getting worse.
+Know that your our dentist at Overlake Dental can help you overcome this condition and prevent it from getting worse.